donmode/React-School-Portal/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is the client end of a Mini School Portal Project I built with REACT.

 ## Available Scripts